PeiwenXie/PeiwenXie.github.io/_pages/publications.md

 **Works in progress:**

-* “When Algorithm Meets Art: The Algorithm Appreciation Effect in creative contents.” with Xinlong Li
+* “When Algorithm Meets Art: The Algorithm Appreciation Effect in Creative Contents.” with Xinlong Li